WarriorTrading/koa-swagger-decorator/CONTRIBUTING.md

 ## Contributing Guide

-Hi, Thank you for your attention to koa-swagger-decorator
+Hi, Thank you for your attention to @warriortrading/koa-swagger-decorator

 If you are willing to contribute code or provide suggestions, please make sure to take a moment and read through the following guidelines.